mwyvr/dotfiles/README.md

 configurations will be available here as patch files *soon*.

-There's nothing distribution-specific in here; fwiw I run [Void Linux](https://voidlinux.org/) on desktop and laptops and some office machines.
+There's nothing distribution-specific in here; fwiw I run [Void Linux](https://voidlinux.org/) on desktop and laptops and and openSUSE MicroOS for containerized workloads elsewhere.

 * Sane and simple bash prompt, indication when root, and Window Title updating for terminals
 * LazyVim based configuration for NeoVim.